venkatsubramanian-n/Road-Freak-Mishap-in-UK---Tableau/README.md

 Introduction:

-* Dashboard contains size of 1024px x 768px with 16 tables
+* Worked with Road Mishap’s data of 14 columns with types of accidents,locations, mode of travels etc.
-* Technique for the cause of accidents, analyzing the accidents using charts, maps, etc..,
+* Visualized Area charts, Pie-charts, Geo maps, Line Bars for analyzing  the cause of accidents
-* Insights of Dashboard background was designed & colored with MS.PPT
+* Discovered that major accidents on the year of 2021-22 due to road surface and weather conditions